Introducing docker-latest for RHEL 7 and RHEL Atomic Host

 docker RPM package.

-docker-latest is also available, but is disabled by default in RHEL Atomic Host.
+docker-latest is also included, but is disabled by default in RHEL Atomic Host.

 docker-latest RPM package.
 Only use

-docker-latestif you want to try it out as a standalone service, as it is not compatible with other container tools available with Atomic Host (unless
+docker-latest if you want to try it out as a standalone service, because it is not compatible with other container tools available with Atomic Host and RHEL Server, unless

 The following table describes the versions of

-docker-latest included in each RHEL Atomic Host (from 7.2.4 and later):
+docker-latest included in each RHEL Atomic Host and available for RHEL Server (from 7.2.4 and later):

 OpenShift compatibility: For information regarding compatible OpenShift component versions, please see this article.